Wanted: Motivated people who love animals!

 We are looking for folks who may be interested in joining this wonderful group of educators.
 You need to be at least 21 years old, willing to attend an informational meeting and six very informative classes held on Saturdays.

 Please note: Docents do not handle animals and are not involved with animal husbandry.
-Becoming a docent involves submitting an application, interviewing and participating in six very informative classes held on Saturdays.
+Becoming a docent involves submitting an application, interviewing and participating in a training class held on Saturdays.
 Once trained, docents must make a five-hour-a-month commitment to assist in the Zoo's educational activities.

 For a list of docent-run events at the Zoo, click here.

-The informational meeting dates for 2013 have already passed.
-Stay tuned for updates.
+The informational meeting dates for 2014 have passed.

-Those who meet all qualifications are then required to take part in a six-week training class.
+Those who meet all qualifications are then required to take part in a training class.
 The training classes are held on Saturdays from 9 a.m. to 4 p.m.
-Stay tuned for new dates!

 for a docent volunteer application.
 Print, fill out and send it to: